(Co-written with J. Simpson)

 Yes... brand new and non established artists are certainly able to apply to AWAL, but look - you've just got to be really good.
 You've also got to be able to prove it. :)

 You’ll get bonus points if you have some sort of existing fanbase, a social media following, and / or it’s clear your overall artist vision is “on point.”

 While that may sound daunting, don't let it deter you.
 Think of it as a vetting process, which means you're guaranteed to be among the most talented artists, if you're accepted.
 It also means that AWAL is known for quality, which may help your music get noticed quicker if you have their proverbial seal of approval.

 AWAL is also noteworthy in that they don't require any upfront fees.
 In other words, they don't get paid until you do.
 So if you're looking for free music distribution it's a good place to start.

-They take a 15% commission, which is fairly reasonable (no, actually, incredible) compared to the record deals of former years where you’d be lucky to get 10-15%.
+They take a 15% commission of revenue, which is fairly reasonable (no, actually, incredible) compared to the record deals of former years where you’d be lucky to get 10-15%.
 It’s almost like a "reversal of fortune" in today’s age, in regards to what the artist can receive on a percentage basis.